novillo-cs/lab_06_sorts/directions.md

 ```

+* In Driver.java, you must generate random arrays that will be passed as arguments to your sorting methods.
+Write the method:

+`public static int[] getRandomArray(int size) { }`

+This method should create and return an integer array of the specified size, filled with random values.
+Use Math.random() or the Random class to generate the numbers.

-* In Driver.java, you must randomly generate an array that will be sent as an argument when you call the sorting methods.
-If you want to reuse the same random array for all sorting algoritms you must generate copies of your array (Arrays.copyOf() or Objects.clone()).
+* If you want to reuse the same random array for all sorting algoritms you must generate copies of your array (Arrays.copyOf() or Objects.clone()).

 * Do not use ArrayList.

 * The methods in Sorts.java should be static and void.